Understanding Your Social Security Award Letter

 Your award letter will also note if you'll receive your back payments in installments (SSI only).

-How Can I Get a Copy of My SSDI Award Letter?
+How Can I Get a Copy of My Award Letter?

-Social Security will send a copy of the award letter to your legal representative, if you hired one.
+Social Security will send a copy of the award letter to your lawyer or disability advocate, if you hired one.
+Otherwise, the SSA will send it directly to you.

-If you want a copy of your original Notice of Award, you can call Social Security at 800-772-1213 (from 8 am to 7 pm).
+If you want a copy of your original Notice of Award and you don't have an online account, you can call Social Security at 800-772-1213 (from 8 am to 7 pm).
 But in most instances, a "benefit verification letter" is what you need.
-You can download a benefit verification letter from www.ssa.gov if you need proof that you're receiving benefits.
+If you need proof that you're receiving benefits, you can download a benefit verification letter online by signing into or setting up a Social Security account.

-A benefit verification letter will include the amount of income you receive every month and the date that you receive the payment every month.
+A benefit verification letter will include the amount of income you receive every month and the date on which you receive the payment every month.
 You might need the letter to verify your income for a rental application or loan application.

 When Does Social Security Send Award Letters?